arlcurten/Compute_Visualizing/README.md

 **Additional Information**:
 * Customerized attention block in order to display 3-pass softmax (max-subtraction, exponentiation, normalization)
 * Modified structure in layer #3 projection and #4 RoPE for tensor dimension matched and Rorate Positional Encoding implementation.
 Model behavior may be slightly different because the project is for processing load simulating and scheduling only
-* Profiler has estimated duration time only: If real durations are needed, has to run forward pass on oringal Llama model with torch.profile() tool, log real execution time, and fill them into profiler.py/directly edit default values of logging for each operations
+* Profiler has estimated duration time only: If real durations are needed, has to run forward pass on oringal Llama model with torch.profile() tool, log real execution time, and skip function call to estimate_duration() in ~~fill them into~~ profiler.py for each operations
+* Multi-head processing were implemented to run in parallel.
+Each duration is just roughly divided total duration by the head_number.

 **To-do Items**:
 1. Well adjust scheduling algorithm -> possible improvement on token-wise (multi-token) scheduling